You can now protect your filthy phone with coronavirus-fighting copper

 The limitations of copper

 For all its potential, copper is no miraculous panacea for something like COVID-19, experts warn.
-“Coronavirus is mainly transmitted from person to person,” says Ari Frankel, infectious disease specialist and founder of Arkstone Medical Solutions.
+“Coronavirus is mainly transmitted from person to person,” says Ari Frenkel, infectious disease specialist and founder of Arkstone Medical Solutions.
 So even if our phone cases are armed against the virus, there are plenty of other ways we can contract it.

 “It’s not like it hits the copper and poof, it’s gone,” Linsey Marr, an aerosol scientist at Virginia Tech told the New York Times.
 Research shows that it takes around 45 minutes for copper to reduce the amount of virus on a surface by half.
 And, like Frenkel says, surfaces like phone cases are certainly not the primary vehicle through which the virus spreads.
 Even the Aeris website emphasizes that its copper case is “designed to be another tool in your anti-COVID arsenal,” and advises consumers that “it should be used in addition to, not as a substitute for, other measures like social distancing and mask usage.”

 Still, Frenkel says anything that could reduce the risk of contamination, even if that’s through surface contamination, matters.
-With science to prove Aeris’ efficacy, Frenkel says he could envision this kind of technology to be an aid in a healthcare setting.
+With science to prove Aeris’s efficacy, Frenkel says he could envision this kind of technology to be an aid in a healthcare setting.
 “Doctors are always looking at their phones and use them as a means of obtaining relevant medical information, even accessing patient charts,” he says.

-Frankel believes the more interventions in place to reduce possible infections in healthcare, the better.
+Frenkel believes the more interventions in place to reduce possible infections in healthcare, the better.
 But the science needs to be there first.
 “Hopefully a study will come out that proves” that the copper case is effective, he says, “and that’ll be a positive thing.

 While copper’s fighting powers against coronavirus specifically must be better understood, there’s promising preliminary evidence: An April study published in New England Journal of Medicine found that—under controlled lab conditions, at least—the virus survived for less than four hours on copper surfaces.